roocs/rook/docs/talks/architecture/README.md

 it is not a presentation build input.

-From the repository root, `make -C docs/talks slides` builds both talks as standalone HTML and PDF. `make build-docs` also includes them in Sphinx.
+From the repository root, `make -C docs/talks slides` builds both talks as standalone HTML and PDF. `make -C docs/talks publish` includes them in the MkDocs slides site.
-The architecture deck is published under `talks/architecture/`.
+The architecture deck is published at <https://roocs.github.io/rook/talks/architecture/>.